Herman Tarnower: Death

-Tarnower began a relationship with divorcee Jean Harris in 1966.
+Tarnower began a relationship with divorcée Jean Harris in 1966.
 A lifelong bachelor, he continued to date other women during the course of their relationship.
 In 1979, he was having an affair with Lynne Tryforos, who worked as a secretary in his office.
 This caused tension between him and Harris, although Harris stated that the affair with Tryforos had been taking place for the preceding few years.

 On March 10, 1980, Harris drove from the Madeira School in McLean, Virginia, to Tarnower's home in Purchase, New York, with a .32 caliber pistol in her possession.
 At trial, she stated she had planned to commit suicide after talking in person with Tarnower one last time.
 When she arrived at the house, however, she noticed Tryforos' lingerie in the bedroom.
 An argument ensued, and Tarnower allegedly said to her, "Jesus, Jean, you're crazy!
 Get out of here!"
 Harris shot Tarnower four times at close range, killing him.
 She was arrested and tried for second-degree murder, claiming at the three-month trial that the gun had discharged accidentally while Tarnower tried to wrestle it away from her.
 The jury did not believe her testimony and convicted her of murder in 1981.
 Judge Russell Leggett sentenced Harris to the minimum of 15-years-to-life in prison.
 However, she was granted clemency by New York Governor Mario Cuomo in 1992 and paroled in 1993.

 Tarnower was interred on a sloping hill in the Larchmont Temple section of Mount Hope Cemetery in Hastings-on-Hudson, New York.
-Harris visited his gravesite on several occasions.